-The Council is therefore proposing to supplement sites designations and Policy BNE8 - Local Green Spaces in the Local Plan Part 2 with two further policies.
+The Council is therefore proposing to supplement site designations and Policy BNE8 - Local Green Spaces in the Local Plan Part 2 with two further policies.
 One policy provides certainty to landowners and others about the type and nature of development that may be appropriate on designated sites and the other policy is the commitment to enhance spaces where opportunities arise.

-Policy LGS1: Development on a Local Green Space
+Policy LGS1: Development on Local Green Spaces